KameiB/RLCraft_Translatable/README.md

 - [config] Config files for the lastest RLCraft (cfg, json)
 - [mods]
   - Forks
-  - A Mixin to add "LocLore" NBT tag support, for custom loot created by config files.
 - [resourcepacks] All files inside my Spanish Resource Pack (lang, ogg, png)
 - [resources] en_us lang files needed to support the modified config and scripts
 - [scripts] Scripts for the latest version of RLCraft